MonokumaLemon/solana-certora-programs/README.md

 # SolanaExamples

-This repository contains examples of Solana applications that can be formally verfied with the Certora Prover.
+This repository contains Solana smart contract programs that can be formally verified using the Certora Prover.
+It is an extended version of the official [certora/solanaExamples](https://github.com/Certora/solanaExamples), with additional programs, simplified inline comments, and the removal of `.just` files for personal preference.
+Special thanks to the Certora team for providing the tools, examples, and inspiration.

+The motivation behind this project is to explore the application of [SCAR (Smart Contract Abstract Representation framework)](https://gitlab.kit.edu/jonas.schiffl/Scar) to Solana programs.

+---Add commentMore actions

+**Below is the introduction from the official Certora Solana Examples repository:**

 ## Prerequisites